 |$235,000||New Ave Bikeway 60% Design Section B||State Grant|

-There is some funding set aside in the City’s Capital Improvements budge for bike and pedestrian improvements.
+There is annual funding in the City’s Capital Improvements budget for bike and pedestrian improvements.

 The City has also been awarded external funding for bikeway projects from the following sources:

 - MDOT Bikeways Program Grant (design and construction)